jon-heard/obsidian-inline-scripts/README.md

 - Empty shortcut is "helperblock": it clears out helper scripts.
 It is auto-added to the end of each shortcut-file
 - add an automatic "help" shortcut that lists all "* help" lines.
 - add to default shortcuts: date, time, datetime
+- Replaced MyPlugin and MySettings titles
+- Removed expansion trigger options (now only expands on final key hit)
+- shortcut tests are now stored as regexp objects, instead of strings
+- All CSS classes now prefixed with "tejs_" to avoid overlap with other plugins

 ### 0.11.0
 - Decent error messaging for parsing shortcut-files and when shortcut isn't recognized